aws/aws-cdk-rfcs/text/204-golang-bindings.md

 Typescript takes an object-oriented approach to classes, which includes using polymorphism and subtyping, neither of which are natively supported in
 Go, which is not an object-oriented language.
 While custom structs, which can be used as pointer receivers in function definitions to simulate methods", can be used to encapsulate object-like behavior in Go, subtyping on these custom structs is not possible.
-In order to simulate subtyping, we would need to generate an interface in addition to a concrete struct for each JSII class.
+In order to simulate subtyping, we would need to generate an interface in addition to a concrete struct for each jsii class.

-The JSII [ClassType](https://github.com/aws/jsii/blob/master/packages/%40jsii/spec/lib/assembly.ts#L803) provides information on whether a class is abstract, whether it extends another class, and whether it implements other interfaces.
+The jsii [ClassType](https://github.com/aws/jsii/blob/master/packages/%40jsii/spec/lib/assembly.ts#L803) provides information on whether a class is abstract, whether it extends another class, and whether it implements other interfaces.
 We will discuss each case in turn.

 ### Case 1: Simple class